Capital Gains Tax on Divorce

 Two keys with splitted key ring

-The government has proposed a number of changes to the capital gains tax (CGT) rules which, if enacted, will come into effect from 6 April 2023.
+The government has proposed a number of changes to the rules around capital gains tax on divorce which, if enacted, will come into effect from 6 April 2023.
 The rules are good news for divorcing couples and may relieve a significant source of financial pressure from the divorce process.
-In this blog post, we outline the key changes and explain how they could impact your divorce.
+In this blog post, we outline the key changes to CGT on divorce and explain how they could impact your financial settlement.

 Under the current law, married couples and civil partners can transfer assets such as houses and flats or shares between themselves free of tax providing the transfer is in the tax year of separation.
 This is known as the ‘no gain, no loss’ rule.
 When the receiving spouse sells the asset in the future, they will pay CGT as if they had purchased the asset at its original value.

 So a couple that separates in December 2022 can only transfer assets using the ‘no gain, no loss’ rule up to 5 April 2023.
-After that, transfers of property and assets will be subject to CGT in the usual way.
+After this date, transfers of property and other assets become subject to Capital Gains Tax divorce rules as usual.

 Many people have criticised this very short time window for tax-free transfers.
 That’s because it forces some couples to stay in an unhappy relationship for longer than they want to, solely to wait for a new tax year to start so they can avoid a hefty tax bill.